-Key West is where Ernest Hemingway completed his writing of A Farewell to Arms, which you can find online at archive.org or at any public library.
-After writing A Farewell to Arms, the author continued to visit Key West regularly for the rest of his life.
+Key West is where Ernest Hemingway lived during the 1930s and where he completed his writing of A Farewell to Arms, a classic available at most any public library or bookstore.
+After publishing A Farewell to Arms, the author continued to visit Key West regularly for the rest of his life.

 The creative community of Key West has long been the home of the Key West Literary Seminar for aspiring and professional writers alike.
 You can read about it at www.kwls.org.

 An experience you don’t want to miss to help you keep cool is a slice of key lime pie.
 This homegrown delicacy has had some controversy through the years because many restaurants and bakeries in other parts of the country disagree about its look, taste, and consistency.